Emily Collins, PhD

 Working Groups Coordinator

-Scott is currently a PhD Researcher in moral philosophy at the Free University in Amsterdam.
+Scott is currently a PhD Researcher in ethics of technology at the technical university of Delft, the Netherlands (TU Delft).
 He graduated with a Bachelors in Computer Science (Cum Laude) at California State University, Chico and with a Masters in Ethics and Technology (Cum Laude) at the University of Twente.
-His current research considers the impact of the empirical sciences on meta-ethics.
-He is also very interested in technology’s impact on moral virtues (development and expression).
+His current research analyzes the ethics and efficacy of bulk meta-data collection in the context of counter-terrorism.

 Eduard Fosch Villaronga is currently a researcher at the University of Twente.
 He is working under the project “Exploring RegTech-modes in responsible development and use of robotics”, which aims at exploring dynamic pathways to achieve responsible development and use of robotics.
 Eduard is finishing the Erasmus Mundus Joint International Doctoral (Ph.D.)
 Degree in Law, Science and Technology (LAST-JD) from the University of Bologna.
 His thesis provides guidelines for the design, development and implementation of personal care robots to roboticists and lawmakers.
 Apart from the mobility plan of his program, he also visited Tufts University, MA, US, to work with robotic therapies for non-neurotypical children and the École Polytechnique Fédérale de Lausanne (EPFL) to work with exoskeletons.
 His research interests include smart regulations, robotics, education and human-human interactions.
 Eduard has a legal background holding a LL.B. from the Autonomous University of Barcelona, a double LL.M in European Law from the University of Toulouse and a MA in IT Law from Autonomous University of Madrid.